 Basically, everything is considered in determining an award of alimony.
 Need and ability to pay are often the two most important considerations.

 Modification of alimony depends first on the form of alimony awarded, and then on the specific facts applicable to each case.
 Three of the four types of alimony may be modified under certain circumstances: alimony in futuro, rehabilitative alimony, and transitional alimony.
 Alimony in solido cannot be modified under any circumstances, except by the agreement of the parties.
-Each of these types of alimony awards may be awarded during a divorce or legal separation and can be explained by the family lawyer Memphis, TN trusts.
+Each of these types of alimony awards may be awarded during a divorce or legal separation and can be explained by the alimony lawyer Memphis, TN trusts.

 Modifying Alimony in Futuro or Rehabilitative Alimony